First Brazilian Republic: Political dynamics

 Following the creation of the republic in 1889, there were many political and social rebellions that had to be subdued by the regime, such as the Two Naval Revolts (1891 & 1893–94), the Federalist Rebellion (1893–95), War of Canudos (1896–97), Vaccine Revolt (1904), Revolt of the Whip (1910) and the Revolt of Juazeiro ("Sedição de Juazeiro", 1914).
 The Contestado War, a rebellion pitting settlers against landowners, also raged from 1912 to 1916.
 Therefore, with the onset of World War I, Brazilian elites were interested in studying the events of the Mexican Revolution with more attention than those related to the War in Europe.

 By 1915 it was also clear that the Brazilian elites were dedicated to making sure Brazil followed a conservative political path; they were unwilling to embark upon courses of action, whether domestically (i.e. adopting the secret ballot and universal suffrage) or in foreign affairs (making alliances or long-term commitments), that could have unpredictable consequences and potentially risk the social, economic, and political power held by the Brazilian elite.
 This course of conduct would extend throughout the 20th century, an isolationist foreign policy interspersed with sporadic automatic alignments against "disturbing elements of peace and international trade".

 Ruy Barbosa was the main opposition leader, campaigning for internal political changes.
-He also stated that, due to the natural conflict between Brazilian commercial interests and the Central Powers' strategic ones (demonstrated for example in the German submarine campaign as well as in the Ottoman control over the Middle East), Brazilian involvement in the war would be inevitable.
-So he advised that the most logical way to proceed would be to follow the United States, which was working for a peace agreement but at the same time since the sinking of the RMS Lusitania was also preparing for war.
+He also stated that, due to the natural conflict between Brazilian commercial interests and the Central Powers' strategic interests (demonstrated for example in the German submarine campaign as well as in the Ottoman control over the Middle East), Brazilian involvement in the war would be inevitable.
+So he advised that the most logical way to proceed would be to follow the United States, which was working for a peace agreement but, at the same time, since the sinking of the RMS Lusitania was also preparing for war.

-The formation of the operary class takes its place at the end of 19th century, and it was related with the ongoing changes caused by the expansion of the coffee economy.
-Because of that expansion, the "progress" of the capitalist economy sufficed the conditions for the establishment of a nucleus of service and fabril workers at São Paulo.
-Beyond that, many immigrants from Europe had arrived, and between them were the refugees of the Paris Commune, bringing communist and anarchist ideas.
+The formation of the urban-industrial working class takes its place at the end of 19th century, and it was related to the ongoing changes caused by the expansion of the coffee economy.
+Because of that expansion, the "progress" of the capitalist economy created the conditions for the establishment of a nucleus of service and textile workers in São Paulo.
+Beyond that, many immigrants from Europe had arrived, and among them were the refugees of the Paris Commune, bringing communist and anarchist ideas.
 Because of those ideas, problems for the very conservative regime of large estate owners emerged.
 Further on, masses of industrial workers became unhappy with the status quo and began engaging in massive protests, mostly in São Paulo and Rio de Janeiro.
 After a General Strike in 1917, the government attempted to brutally repress the labor movement in order to prevent new movements from beginning.
 This repression, supported by legislation, was very effective in preventing the formation of labor unions considered to be really free by the workers involved.